3 MINUTE READ

 Remote IT Support vs. Onsite IT Support

-Okay, we’re not saying onsite IT support is bad.
-If there’s a hardware failure or deployment, onsite IT is usually needed.
+For instance, if there’s a hardware failure or deployment, onsite IT is usually needed.
 But we are going to dive into why onsite support is often not the best solution for many cities, towns, and businesses.
-Remote support with the ability to come onsite in certain situations is going to yield far better results.
+A broader remote support team with the ability to come onsite in certain situations is an ideal solution for most smaller organizations.

 Why Remote IT Support Makes Sense for Cities and Businesses